Texas

 **Texas has certification that allows for MNT telehealth services, HOWEVER, if you would like to get In-network with Texas state insurance plans, licensure is required.**

-To be eligible to apply for a dietitian license, you must first successfully complete two examinations: (1) the licensing exam and (2) the Texas Jurisprudence exam.
-You must provide documentation showing a passing score on the exam when you apply for a new license.
+To be eligible to apply for a dietitian licensearrow-up-right, you must first successfully complete two examinations: (1) the licensing exam and (2) the Texas Jurisprudence exam.
+You must provide documentation showing a passing score on the exam when you apply for a new licensearrow-up-right.

 There are four modules with lots of videos in each you have to watch.
 There are exams after the second, third, and fourth modules, and they give you the law/rule to reference during the exam, so you don’t need to take notes during the course.